 - Back and joint pain

 - Overactive bladder

-Many of these conditions have documented positive changes with chiropractic care, which is a DRUG/OPIOID FREE and has no interactions.
+PS – Many of these conditions have documented positive changes with chiropractic care, which is a DRUG/OPIOID FREE and has no interactions.

 What Happens with Medications